SMRUCC/gcmodeller-developer/docs/source/API/T-SMRUCC.R.CRAN.Bioconductor.DESeq2.DESeq.md

  generated using the results function.
 See the manual page for results for information on independent filtering And p-value adjustment for multiple test correction.

+>
+>  a DESeqDataSet object with results stored as metadata columns.
+These results should accessed by calling the results function.
+>  By default this will return the log2 fold changes and p-values for the last variable in the design formula.
+>  See results for how to access results for other variables.
+>

 ### Properties